ethereum/ethereum-org-website/src/content/developers/tutorials/yellow-paper-evm/index.md

 ## 9.1 (Basics)

-This section gives the basics of the EVM, and how it compares with other computational models.
+This section gives the basics of the EVM and how it compares with other computational models.

 A [stack machine](https://en.wikipedia.org/wiki/Stack_machine) is a computer that stores intermediate data not in registers, but in a [stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)).
 Stack machine is the preferred architecture for virtual machines because it is easy to implement.